stashed/docs/docs/addons/nats/authentications/nkey-auth/index.md

 ---
-title: NATS with Basic authentication
+title: NKey authentication
-description: Backup NATS with Basic authentication using Stash
+description: Backup NATS with Nkey authentication using Stash
 menu:
   docs_{{ .version }}:
-    identifier: stash-nats-basic-auth
+    identifier: stash-nats-nkey-auth
-    name: Basic authentication
+    name: Nkey Authentication
     parent: stash-nats-auth
-    weight: 10
+    weight: 20
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: stash-addons
 ---

-# Backup NATS with Basic authentication using Stash
+# Backup NATS with Nkey Authentication using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
-This guide will show you how you can backup & restore a NATS server with Basic authentication using Stash.
+This guide will show you how you can backup & restore a NATS server with nkey authentication using Stash.

 ## Before You Begin